Jake Burger Player Props: White Sox vs. Tigers

-The Chicago White Sox and Jake Burger (.459 slugging percentage over his past 10 games, including one homer), take on starting pitcher Michael Lorenzen and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.
+Jake Burger -- with an on-base percentage of .189 in his past 10 games, 113 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Detroit Tigers, with Eduardo Rodriguez on the hill, on May 28 at 1:40 PM ET.

-In his most recent appearance, he had two hits (going 2-for-5 with a double) against the Tigers.
+In his last game he had a hitless showing (0-for-3) against the Tigers.

 Jake Burger Game Info & Props vs. the Tigers